Next Step Transitions Navigator Programme

 The Project We Fund

-– Business Collaboration: Partnering with businesses to offer diverse hiring opportunities and work experience.
+Business collaboration by partnering with businesses to offer diverse hiring opportunities and work experience.

 The organization utilizes the PACTS (Parents and Carers as Transition Support) model to reduce dropout rates, improve job outcomes, and enhance mental wellbeing.